gmshawon/native-elements/elements/ne-button/README.md

 ```
 ## HTML API

-> ne-icon-right
+> dir="rtl"

-Fix the icon style when is positioned after the text.
+Adding this html attribute the icon inside the button will change the position without changing the DOM.
+The style will be automatically fixed.

 ## Install